 Clients cannot receive sclerotherapy if they are pregnant, have blood clots in their legs or lungs, or are known to have a clotting disorder.

-Appointments take 30 minutes for initial consultation and treatment, and 20 minutes for each additional visit.
+Appointments take 40 minutes for initial consultation and treatment, and 20 minutes for each additional visit.
+These appointments include a 15-minute window of treatment time.
 Multiple injections are often required during a single visit.
 To increase comfort, clients may take acetaminophen prior to each appointment.
 Ibuprofen and aspirin should be avoided as they increase the risk of bruising.

 Side effects include bruising, occasional dark spots at treatment sites, and very rarely allergic reactions.
 Occasionally, the reaction within the vein is stronger than normal.
 This occurrence is treated with an over-the-counter anti-inflammatory medication, and compression socks or a tensor bandage.